DaMangledMan/jupytertteditor/README.md

 - [x] It is not setup in a way to be made into a python library just yet.
 This is the next step in the development process.
 - [x] The entire program needs to be re-written in such a way that you can remove columns and it wont break the previously written lines of code.
 - [ ] Currently has functionality to create a truth table of any size, but it is incredibly slow to create them after a certain size is reached considering the nature of truth table length being 2^n possible scenarios (n being the number of vaiables in the truth table).
 There are plans to add multiprocessing to help speed up the process of creating truth tables.
-- [ ] Add the package to the official PyPi repository
+- [ ] Add the package to the official PyPi repository.